Commonwealth of the Philippines: National language

-In 1940, the government authorized the creation of a dictionary and grammar book for the language.
+In 1940, the government authorized the creation of a dictionary and grammar for the language.
 In that same year, Commonwealth Act 570 was passed, allowing Filipino to become an official language upon independence.

 Economy

 The cash economy of the Commonwealth was mostly agriculture-based.
 Products included abaca, coconuts and coconut oil, sugar, and timber.
 Numerous other crops and livestock were grown for local consumption by the Filipino people.
 Other sources for foreign income included the spin-off from money spent at American military bases on the Philippines such as the naval base at Subic Bay and Clark Air Base (with U.S. Army airplanes there as early as 1919), both on the island of Luzon.

 The performance of the economy was initially good despite challenges from various agrarian uprisings.
 Taxes collected from a robust coconut industry helped boost the economy by funding infrastructure and other development projects.
 However, growth was halted due to the outbreak of World War II.